justbigface/MiniMax-MCP-JS/README.md

 Go to `Cursor → Preferences → Cursor Settings → MCP → Add new global MCP Server` to add the above config.

+⚠️ **Note**: If you encounter a "No tools found" error when using MiniMax MCP JS with Cursor, please update your Cursor to the latest version.
+For more information, see this [discussion thread](https://forum.cursor.com/t/mcp-servers-no-tools-found/49094/23).

 That's it.
 Your MCP client can now interact with MiniMax through these tools.

 **For local development**: